|

 "One of his many talents."

-up.
-"I remember seeing the mine hit.
-I was knocked overboard by the
+he sat up.
+“I remember seeing the mine hit.
+I was knocked overboard

-blast.
+by the blast.
 I went down under the water and I think something hit me.
-And next

 "Wherever here may be," Chrístõ mused.
 "My